 In the middle of garden and greensward stood the elegant buildings accommodating those grievously ill.
 And they were indeed fair, made of light stone and boasting lofty arches and gently sloping roofs, the detail carven into the masonry beautiful in its graceful simplicity.

 The room was decorated in simple fashion, holding a comfortable bed, a couple of cushioned chairs, a low desk and a sizeable chest of drawers.
-All was made from tan wood, but the ornate carvings it was sculpted into lent a pleasingly lavish feel.
+All was made from tan wood, and the ornate carvings it was sculpted into lent a pleasingly lavish feel.
 A thick, many-paged book bound in dark red leather sat atop the desk, along with a finely-shaped, three-branched candlestick wrought of polished brass and a small assortment of aged scrolls.
-On the chest of drawers was an adorned ivory comb and a hand-held mirror, for the use of the room's occupant.
+On the chest of drawers was an adorned ivory comb and a hand-held mirror.

-A few lines around the eyes and mouth creased the woman's skin as she beamed affectionately at her daughter, warmth filling her gaze.
-Sea-grey eyes emphasised her pallid complexion and lean cheeks all the more, but the sickness that wracked her body was hidden behind the smile that touched her colourless lips.
+A few lines around the eyes and mouth creased the woman's skin as she beamed affectionately down at her daughter.
+Sea-grey eyes accentuated her pallid complexion and lean cheeks all the more, but the sickness that wracked her body was hidden behind the smile that touched her colourless lips.

-"That is wonderful, my darling," she replied to her offspring's palpable enthusiasm in her smooth, melodious voice, her words true.
+"That is wonderful, my darling," she replied to the girl's almost palpable enthusiasm in a smooth, melodious voice, her gaze warm.
 Her youngest child was only eight summers of age, and yet she displayed such fondness for all green things that grew as was seldom found in children of her years.
 Verily, it was that same liking which had drawn her to the healers and their work, for there were some among those skilled people in the Houses of Healing who were wise in the herb-lore of old, and her young daughter had grown fascinated by their art.

-She was very often in their company, taking much delight in watching them and helping with whatever small tasks she could.
+Idrin was very often in their company, taking much delight in watching them and helping with whatever small tasks she could.
 The women were entertained by her eagerness and indulged in answering her questions, teaching her simple things when she requested it.
-Inneth was one of them.

 It brought joy to the mother to see her daughter so full of cheer and laughter then, banishing from mind her own solemn condition which had brought her to these fair houses.